We have a collection of over 70,000 books which we are continuously updating to support you, as a member of St Hilda's College, in your studies.

 See the subjects we cover, their classmark and where to find them in the Library in the Finding Books section.

-The Library holds a collection of popular fiction, welfare, travel books and other books of general interest, which can be found in the Library IT Room in the basement, at classmark 800.
+The Library holds a collection of popular fiction and non-fiction, welfare, study skills and other books of general interest, which can be found in the Library IT Room in the basement, at classmark 800.
 All of these items can be borrowed in the same way as academic books.

 The Library holds a small but significant collection of around 600 rare books, covering the 15th century to the present day.
 It is made up of donations, most notably by Dorothea Beale (1831-1906), the founder of St Hilda's College, and of books that were part of the Library’s original collection.
 The collection is miscellaneous, with strengths in history, classics and literature.